 “All right.
 That’s good.
 You know, it’s so easy to catch a chill in the winter.
 I wondered if you might be ill.”

-“There’s no need to worry about me,” he said, and turned back away toward the stairs, feeling the heat rising in his loins.
+“There’s no need to worry about me.”
+He turned back away toward the stairs, feeling the heat rising in his loins.
 Any thoughts of pushing his strange lover away were gone, chased from his mind by raw need.
-No, he thought, and as he ascended the stairs his smile took on a quite different quality, one his mother would not have recognized.
-Chilled is the last thing I feel right now.
+As he ascended the stairs his smile took on a quite different quality, one his mother would not have recognized.
+No, chilled was the last thing he felt right now.

 And as he walked to work that morning, he was quite sure that when said hello to Mrs. Wentworth, who had been his ninth grade writing teacher, she looked around to see who had spoken to her… and then looked right through him and kept on walking.